Frequently Asked Questions About Nuclear Medicine

 You may eat immediately afterwards.

-How will I get the results of the nuclear medicine scan?
+How and when will I get the results of the nuclear medicine exam?